 Anyway, back to the tests, and in the best tradition we`ll give the results in reverse order :

 Basically a galvanised coating can "self heal" or “bleed over” (technical name sacrificial protection) and provide a certain amount of protection even where there isn`t much galvanising left.
 With painted or powder coated finishes once the corrosion gets under the paint it just spreads and brings off all the protective coating.
 Incidentally, do not confuse zinc passivation or plating with hot dip galvanising (link).
 The former may be a far more durable finish than painting but is not really in the same league as hot dip galvanising.
-Pre Galv (where metal sheet is Pre Galvanised before being formed into the component) is superior to Zinc plated (and far superior to painted), but again it is inferior to hot dip galvanising.
+Pre Galv (where metal sheet is Pre Galvanised before being formed into the component) is superior to Zinc plated (and far superior to painted), but again Pre Galv is significantly inferior to hot dip galvanising.
 This is particularly the case on the edges of any pre galv component where it has been stamped out, rust can start here relatively quickly because the galvanising layer is too thin to provide adequate sacrificial “bleed over” protection to the unprotected surface.
 It is fair to say that plating and Pre Galv usually give a smoother and more consistent finish than hot dip galvanising, this is partly because the protection layer is quite a bit thinner and this may be significant to some people (don`t really know why.....).
 The other reason that pre galv usually has a smoother finish to hot dip is because the process is automated and consistent, basically a long roll of metal sheeting is unrolled, a thin layer of galvanising is applied, then it is rolled up again !
+Basically, as far as we`re concerned, when it comes to galvanising, corrosion protection is the name of the game and appearance comes a long way down the list of priorities.

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.